plamere/pbl/README.md

 this should take care of all the dependencies (including spotipy, pyen and others).

 Once installed, just __import pbl__ and you'll have everything you need.
-Here are a few more quick examples to give you a taste of the kind of things you can do with __PBL__.

 ### Setup  your Spotify API credentials
 To use any of the Spotify sources or sinks you'll need to get a Spotify API key.
 See this [documentation](http://spotipy.readthedocs.org/en/latest/#authorized-requests) in the Spotipy docs on how to get a key and how to set the credentials.